How do I write a great character or support letter?

 Also, include that you are aware of the conviction.
 If you do not mention that you are aware of the offense, it will look like the defendant hid it from you and is not taking responsibility.
 You want the judge to know that you are writing the letter and supporting the defendant, even knowing what they have done.

 NOTE: Send the letters ONLY TO THE DEFENSE ATTORNEY.
-Do not send the letters directly to the judge, the court, the prosecutor, or anyone else.
-The defense lawyer will provide the letters to the court in the appropriate and best way.
+Do not send the letters directly to the judge, the court, the prosecutor, or any other person.
+The defense lawyer will submit the letters to the court in the most appropriate and effective manner.
 For example, providing a letter just before or on the day of the sentencing hearing is not helpful.
 It will probably mean that the judge will not have time to read your letter, or worse, the tardy letter will irritate the judge.

 Along with personal examples, the letter should include that the defendant expressed remorse for their actions or suffered anxiety due to being charged with a crime.
 Instead of being generic, write how you observed or know these statements to be true.
 For example, “he talks about how sorry he is for what happened every time I see him.”
 If you are aware of any personal circumstances or hardships that may have contributed to the commission of the crime, you should include this information in the letter.
 However, avoid being sensational or exaggerating.
 Be careful not to shift the blame to something or someone else.
 You can include the defendant’s problems or hardships, but do not be melodramatic or paint the defendant as the victim.
 The court will react adversely to any attempt to shift the blame.